scepman/terraform-azurerm-scepman/README.md

 ### Advanced

-For more informations how to deploy the following example, see [README](examples/advanced/README.md)
+For more informations how to deploy the following example, see the [Advanced Example Documentation](examples/advanced/).

 ```hcl
 # Version requirements